Ectopic pregnancy: Ultrasonography and β-hCG

-An hCG ratio of 0.87, that is, a decrease in hCG of 13% over 48 hours, has a sensitivity of 93% and specificity of 97% for predicting a failing pregnancy of unknown location (PUL).
-The majority of cases of ectopic pregnancy will have serial serum hCG levels that increase more slowly than would be expected with an IUP (that is, a suboptimal rise), or decrease more slowly than would be expected with a failing PUL.
+An hCG ratio of 0.87 – a decrease in hCG of 13% over 48 hours – has a sensitivity of 93% and specificity of 97% for predicting a failing pregnancy of unknown location (PUL).
+The majority of cases of ectopic pregnancy will have serial serum hCG levels that increase more slowly than would be expected with an IUP (known as a suboptimal rise), or decrease more slowly than would be expected with a failing PUL.
 However, up to 20% of cases of ectopic pregnancy have serum hCG doubling times similar to that of an IUP, and around 10% of EP cases have hCG patterns similar to a failing PUL.

 Other methods

 Direct examination

 A laparoscopy or laparotomy can also be performed to confirm an ectopic pregnancy visually.
 This is generally reserved for women presenting with signs of an acute abdomen and hypovolemic shock.
 Often, if a tubal abortion or tubal rupture has occurred, it is difficult to find the pregnancy tissue.
-A laparoscopy in very early ectopic pregnancy rarely shows a normal-looking fallopian tube.
+A laparoscopy in a very early ectopic pregnancy rarely shows a normal-looking fallopian tube.